-In response to the state's growing natural gas industry, Brazil-based Odebrecht announced in 2013 it was exploring the possibility of developing a massive petrochemical complex in Wood County, which would include an ethane cracker plant, three polyethylene plants and create hundreds of jobs.
+In response to the state's growing natural gas industry, Brazil-based Odebrecht announced in 2013 it was exploring the possibility of developCounty, which would include an ethane cracker plant, three polyethylene plants and create hundreds of jobs.
 Called the Appalachian Shale Cracker Enterprise or ASCENT, the project is in the early stages of planning.

-While the natural gas industry in West Virginia is booming, coal production, coal prospect permits and the number of active mines in the state have all decreased over the past several years.
+While the natural gas industry in West Viring a massive petrochemical complex in Wood ginia is booming, coal production, coal prospect permits and the number of active mines in the state have all decreased over the past several years.
 Fluctuating market conditions for coal, as well as regulatory obstacles at the federal level and less-accessible seams, are partly to blame for the decrease.